 Wilderness Experience will spend the first Four days and three nights of the week backpacking in Pisgah National Forest.
 Thursday will be spent doing one of the following two sports selected during registration (first available basis): rafting, rock climbing, biking, or canoeing.

 If you’re interested in the outdoors and experiencing some challenges while sleeping in a tent, then Wilderness Experience is the program for you.

-What will I do until the other students arrive after Pre-RendezBlue is over?
+What will I do until the other students arrive after Pre-Orientation is over?

-Pre-RendezBlue will wrap up on Thursday evening with a closing banquet.
-All other incoming freshmen will arrive on Thursday or Friday.
-Since you will already be settled into your residence hall room, you will have the opportunity to get some rest and meet your incoming classmates on Friday before August EmBark starts.
+Pre-Orientation will wrap up on Wednesday.
+All other incoming freshmen will arrive on Wednesday throughout the day.
+Since you will already be settled into your residence hall room, you will have the opportunity to get some rest and meet your incoming classmates on Wednesday before August EmBark starts.

 August EmBark begins after all other incoming freshmen have moved into their residence hall rooms on Thursday.
 You will receive an August EmBark schedule, which will note the time and location for each activity before August EmBark begins.